Old Believers: Tolerance

+In 1776, presses in the Polish-Lithuanian Commonwealth (in Vilnius, Mogilev and other cities) began printing Old Believer books on a considerable scale, after a century of manual copying.
+Over 50 titles were out on the market within 5 years.
+Before that, only three service books were printed in small editions, starting in 1701.
+In 1785, in Klintsy near Starodub, the first Old Believer press in Russia began running.
+They were declared illegal by 1787, though it did not hamper their work to any serious degree.
+Old Believer books continued to be printed in Russia until the mid-1820s, and then again from the 1860s.

 In 1781, priestly Old Believer Nikodim of Starodub concluded a prolonged journey during which he failed to recruit foreign Orthodox clerics for his sect.
 In September 1783, encouraged by the climate of official tolerance, he approached Prince Potemkin with a petition requesting that the government allocate priests to his fellow believers, and in exchange they would come under the control of the state church.
 Metropolitan Platon Levshin's assertion that the Old Believrs were of the same faith and merely of a different rite was already well established among the ecclesiastical hierarchy, and they were willing to entertain the idea.
 The Old Ritualists and the state had very different goals in mind: The former envisioned a broad autonomy, the abolition of the 1667 anathemas, and an old-rite bishop of their own, while the latter mainly sought a control mechanism over the troublesome sect.
 Levshin formulated a list of 16 principles for re-admitting Old Belief communities, allowing them to keep their own rite, which he described as possessing "some sinfulness" albeit not deviating in dogma, without granting any legitimacy to it beyond their own parishes.
 He sought to ensure that the followers of the state church would be separated from the new converts, and will not be able to receive the sacraments from their priests, thus preventing any prospect of hemorrhaging.
 On 27 October 1800, Emperor Paul formally approved Platon's sixteen articles, establishing the edinoverie, "of the same faith" or "uniate faith", within the Russian Orthodox Church as a framework for integrating old rite parishes.
 The edinoverie received little enthusiasm from its prospective converts: Only 10 parishes joined it within the next twenty-five years.